Generate comprehensive C4 architecture documentation for an existing repository/codebase using a bottom-up analysis approach.

 Suggestions

-Add explicit validation checkpoints between phases (e.g., 'Verify all c4-code-*.md files exist before proceeding to Phase 2') and error recovery steps for when subagent tasks fail.
+Add explicit validation checkpoints between phases: e.g., 'Verify all c4-code-*.md files exist before proceeding to Phase 2' with a concrete check command or listing step, and include error recovery instructions if a subagent produces incomplete output.

 | Dimension | Reasoning | Score |